-A technique widely used by pharmaceutical companies in the drug discovery process is called structure-activity relationship (SAR) analysis.
+A technique pharmaceutical companies have been using in the drug discovery process is structure-activity relationship (SAR) analysis.

 Study the surface properties, molecular volumes or molecular interactions.

-Relate the orientation of the molecule to their characteristics.
+Relate the orientation of the molecule to its characteristics.

-Develop a predictive model capable of predicting the behavior of a molecule in accordance to their design.
+Develop a predictive model capable of predicting the behaviour of a molecule in accordance with its design.

-Get better results and design better medicines while reducing the costs.
+Get better results and design better medicines while reducing costs.

-Neural Designer is a machine learning tool that implements neural networks for the analysis of data sets.
+Neural Designer is a machine learning software that implements neural networks for the analysis of data sets.
 As such, it can be used for very different purposes, one of them being rational drug design.

 It allows you to use artificial intelligence approaches without the need to program, thanks to its easy-to-use interface.
 In addition, it can find complex relations between different variables and manage large amounts of information.

-Neural Designer also provides you with the statistical methods to study the characteristics of the molecules, reduce dimensionality of the data set, design the predictive model and test it against real cases to assess its quality.
+It can also provide you with the statistical methods to study the characteristics of the molecules, reduce the dimensionality of the data set, design the predictive model and test it against real cases to assess its quality.

 In this example, you can see the neural network the software has created for predicting the adhesive strength of a nanoparticle.